TO FARO & TAVIRA

 The port of Sagres sits right outside our hotel.
 During the 15th century, Henry the Navigator chose this as the location of his famous school of navigation, which produced such nautical alumni as Ferdinand Magellan and Vasco da Gama, legendary Portuguese explorers whose impact on the world is still felt today.
 Although we won’t be embarking on such great voyages of discovery ourselves, if conditions are suitable during our stay we will enjoy either a morning or an afternoon pelagic boat trip in search of seabirds off the spectacular coast.

-In autumn, good numbers of shearwaters congregate out to sea beyond the cliffs - and, with any luck, it won’t be long before we spot our first Cory’s Shearwater beside the boat!
+In early autumn, good numbers of shearwaters congregate out to sea beyond the cliffs - and, with any luck, it won’t be long before we spot our first Cory’s Shearwater beside the boat!
 The presence of trawlers can attract crowds of Gannets and Yellow-legged Gulls, which in turn lure passing Great Skuas looking to steal an easy meal.
-Our October 2015 group also encountered more than 30 Great Shearwaters, two Wilson's Storm Petrels, 8 European Storm Petrels and a Grey Phalarope.
+Over the last few years, our boat trips here have produced Cory’s, Great, Sooty and Balearic Shearwaters, Wilson's and European Storm Petrels, Grey Phalarope and 3 species of skua.
 The discovery of a lone Scopoli’s Shearwater on our 2010 tour was the first record for Portugal, while on another trip a pod of 100 Common Dolphins raced alongside our boat and it was thrilling to see them jumping in the air as they ploughed their way through the crystal clear blue water.
-Though we can’t guarantee that we’ll be as lucky every year, we have good chances of seeing exciting seabirds and cetaceans close up.
+Though we can’t guarantee that we’ll see them all every year, we do have good chances of seeing exciting seabirds and cetaceans close up.

 Sitting at the extreme southwestern tip of Europe, a visit to Cape St Vincent is a ‘must’ in autumn.
 Blue Rock Thrush, Black Redstart and Red-billed Chough are resident on the rugged sea-cliffs, with the likes of Cory’s and dusky Balearic Shearwaters possible offshore.
 Early October also sees peak numbers of birds of prey moving through southwest Portugal and the jutting Cape acts as a focal point for these.
-Over the years, our tours have encountered as many as 14 different species of raptor here, including Black Kite, Egyptian and Griffon Vultures, Hobby and Short-toed, Booted and Bonelli’s Eagles.
-If conditions are right, falls of passerine migrants can bring warblers, wheatears, chats and flycatchers, too.
+In recent years, our tours have encountered as many as 14 different species of raptor here, including Black Kite, Egyptian and Griffon Vultures, Hobby and Short-toed, Booted and Bonelli’s Eagles.
+If conditions are right, falls of passerine migrants can bring warblers, chats, wheatears and flycatchers, too.

 Like any European headland worth its salt, an autumn visit is enhanced by the prospect of stumbling across the unexpected.
-Each year will be different of course, but surprises from our previous visits here have included Rüppell’s Vulture, Red-footed and Eleonora’s Falcons, a melanistic Montagu’s Harrier, Little Bustard, Black Stork, Hoopoe, Wryneck, Short-toed Lark, Tawny Pipit, Spectacled Warbler, Iberian Chiffchaff and juvenile Rosy Starling.
+Each year will be different of course, but surprises from our many previous visits here have included Pallid Harrier, a melanistic Montagu’s Harrier, Red-footed and Eleonora’s Falcons, Little Bustard, Black Stork, Hoopoe, Wryneck, Short-toed Lark, Spectacled Warbler, Iberian Chiffchaff, Tawny Pipit and juvenile Rosy Starling.
 Rarest of all, our October 2015 group found and photographed Booted Warbler - the first record for Portugal!

 Although primarily a birdwatching tour, this holiday has much to offer those with a more general wildlife interest.
-Iberian Hare, Large Psammodromus, Moorish Gecko and Iberian Marsh Frog, along with several species of Praying Mantis and late-flying dragonflies and butterflies are among the many other fascinating creatures seen by our groups.
-On more than one occasion, we have even been lucky to find the exquisite Two-tailed Pasha and migrant Monarch butterflies, too.
+Iberian Hare, Large Psammodromus, Mediterranean Chameleon, Moorish Gecko and Iberian Marsh Frog, along with several species of Praying Mantis and late-flying dragonflies are among the many other fascinating creatures recorded by our groups.
+On more than one occasion, we have even been lucky to find the exquisite Two-tailed Pasha and migrant Monarch butterflies.
 Four nights Sagres

 TO FARO, FLY LONDON